Yaco-Sistemas/met/doc/source/install.rst

       os.path.join(BASEDIR, 'templates'),
   )

-BASEDIR is the directory where local_settings.py and met-wsgi.py exist.
-Then, we need to create a directory called templates and a file called about.html on it.
-The about.html file must have this content:
+`BASEDIR` is the directory where `local_settings.py` and `met-wsgi.py` are.
+Then we need to create a directory called templates and a file called `about.html` in it.
+The `about.html` file must have this structure:

 ::